Use This Flow Chart for Selecting Italian Red Wines

 • Rosso Piceno

-Montepulciano is deeply colored, similar to Syrah, and with very bold tannins, although some producers will blend it with other grapes to round out the flavor.
-Supposedly, there are less than 100 acres of this grape growing outside of Italy.
+Montepulciano is deeply colored, similar to Syrah, and has very bold tannins.
+Although some producers blend it with other grapes to round out the flavor, less than 100 acres of this grape are supposedly growing outside of Italy.

 Barbera wine taste profile - infographic by Wine Folly